How To Plan A Photo Shoot For eLearning

 When do you need custom photos?

 Purists use custom photography in their online courses all the time.
-But the rest of us use it when we need to.
+Many of us don’t have time for a shoot and resort to stock photos with less than ideal results.
 Some possible uses for custom photos include:

 - When visualizing a scenario that takes place in a unique environment